How to Have Meaningful Parent Participation in the IEP Process (IDEA Parent Participation)

 Nothing disappoints me more than when I hear about a parent not learning the IEP process and maximizing their rights in the process.
-Look, not judging here.
+Look, I’m not judging here.
 Mostly.

-Ok, so I am getting a little judgy here.
+Okay, so I am getting a little judgy here.
 But here’s the thing.
-Not knowing and using your IDEA given rights is detrimental to your child.
-Schools absolutely know who is an active, engaged, knowledgeable parent and who isn’t.
+Not knowing and using your IDEA-given rights is detrimental to your child.

-And, they may take advantage of those who are not.
+And they may take advantage of those who are not.

 A few months ago, I met an IEP mom who was furious at how her child’s situation was being handled.
 But, upon further inspection…she had never even read the IEP!

 Yes, this is an extreme situation.
-Still, you’d be surprised at how many parents I encounter who do not read the IEP in its entirety, or their Parents Rights (aka IEP Procedural Safeguards).
+Still, you’d be surprised at how many parents I encounter who do not read the IEP in its entirety or their Parents’ Rights (aka IEP Procedural Safeguards).

 Parents as IEP Team Members

 Parents are mandated IEP team members.
-Our policy makers who wrote IDEA were so adamant in parents participating in the process that they mandated your attendance at IEP meetings!
+Our policymakers who wrote IDEA were so adamant in parents participating in the process that they mandated your attendance at IEP meetings!
 That’s a big deal.

-When you don’t know what you and your child are entitled to, and what they aren’t entitled to, it often creates unrealistic expectations.
+When you don’t know what you and your child are entitled to and what they aren’t entitled to, it often creates unrealistic expectations.

-I can’t even count the number of times a parent was enraged because an IEP team member didn’t do something that the parent thought they “should” do.
+I can’t even count the number of times a parent was enraged because an IEP team member didn’t do something the parent thought they “should” do.

 Here are some tips for parents new to the IEP process.
 Or those who maybe aren’t new, but are new to fully immersing in the process.